Development news at Broadgate

 The Viewing Gallery

-The Vieweing Galler (or 3 Broadgate), the circular building which sits between the Broadgate Circle and Finsbury Avenue Square, has been completely transformed.
+The Viewing Gallery (or 3 Broadgate), the circular building which sits between the Broadgate Circle and Finsbury Avenue Square, has been completely transformed.

 Originally designed in the Eighties to reflect its surrounding buildings, 3 Broadgate is currently being given a new lease of life.
-Works have commenced to create a striking building in-keeping with its neighbours and the new vision for Broadgate Vision while also providing a more attractive route through the ground floor.
+Works have commenced creating a striking building in keeping with its neighbours and the new vision for Broadgate Vision while also providing a more attractive route through the ground floor.
 A new coffee kiosk has been incorporated into the design for those speeding across the neighbourhood.

 The refurbishment of 1 Finsbury Avenue